INTERPROFESSIONAL FIELDWORK AND CLINICAL INTERNSHIP PROGRAMS

-JFRF’s interprofessional fieldwork program in Nicaragua is an opportunity for students in allied health degree programs to integrate theory and conceptual practice with real client situations.
+JFRF’s interprofessional programs in Nicaragua are an opportunity for students in allied health degree programs to integrate theory and conceptual practice with real client situations.
 These direct experiences deepen the understanding of global health issues and interventions, as well as develop competencies needed to work with diverse patient populations.
 This nationwide program allows students from universities across the United States to work side-by-side.

-JFRF’s fieldwork programs are designed for graduate or undergraduate students interested in a longer international learning experience to meet coursework requirements, including Capstone projects.
-All of our fieldwork programs are in compliance with objectives and guidelines as outlined by your profession’s governing association.
+JFRF’s fieldwork and clinical internship programs are designed for graduate or undergraduate students interested in an international learning experience to meet coursework requirements, including Capstone projects.
+All of our fieldwork and clinical internship programs are in compliance with objectives and guidelines as outlined by your profession’s governing association.
 JFRF’s long-standing relationships with partners in various Nicaraguan communities allows us to effectively support students and faculty to meet academic goals.
-With our team of local program support and Nicaraguan staff, JFRF will arrange your in-country logistics to ensure that your fieldwork experience is tailored to meet your specific needs.
+With our team of local program support and Nicaraguan staff, JFRF will arrange your in-country logistics to ensure that your educational experience is tailored to meet your specific needs.

 Please contact us to explore options for creating a program that will meet your academic requirements.